Siirry suoraan sisältöön

 SDG 10: Reduced inequalities

-In global terms, Helsinki is at a good level in many inequality-related issues when looking at SDG 10, Reduced inequalities.
-Nevertheless, inequalities and social exclusion are among the most serious problems in Helsinki.
-They are also persistent and long-term problems, even though many City programmes and objectives have been trying to reduce them for years.
+In global terms, Helsinki is at a good level in many inequality-related issues when looking at the SDG on reduced inequalities.
+Nevertheless, inequality and marginalisation remain among the most persistent and long-lasting problems in Helsinki, despite years of City programmes and objectives aimed at reducing them.

-The number of Finns at risk of poverty or social exclusion has increased during the COVID-19 crisis.
+The number of Finns at risk of poverty or marginalisation has continued to increase after the COVID-19 pandemic.
 Health and wellbeing disparities between population groups have also increased, as have regional differences.
 Homelessness and undocumented status are bigger challenges in Helsinki than in the rest of the country, although in international comparison Helsinki has a low level of homelessness, especially primary homelessness, and Finland has so far been the only country in Europe to reduce homelessness.
 The challenges of homelessness in Helsinki are exacerbated by the city’s attractiveness as a big city, the high cost of housing, the large number of marginalised people and the inadequacy of temporary accommodation.
-Helsinki aims to halve homelessness by 2023 and end it altogether by 2025.
-The City has drawn up an action plan to prevent and reduce homelessness in 2020–2022.
+Helsinki achieved its goal of halving the number of unhoused people by 2023.
+However, the 2025 goal of ending homelessness in Helsinki will not be achieved.
+The number of homeless people has decreased compared to the situation in 2019.
+At the end of 2023, there were 739 single unhoused people in Helsinki, of whom 26% were women, 8% were under 25 years of age and 36% had an immigrant background.
+There were 32 unhoused families.
+Homelessness among both single people and families has fallen by more than 50% since 2019.
+For slightly over half of the single unhoused people, the homelessness was long-term.

 The number of undocumented people in Helsinki is difficult to estimate.
 Undocumented people are a diverse group but, in practice, an undocumented person is someone who resides in Finland without a residence permit.
 The everyday lives of undocumented and homeless people are marked by constant uncertainty about their future.
 Homeless and undocumented people are in a vulnerable position and also at high risk of other threats, such as violence and exploitation.